 Wondering what on earth smarketing is?
 We can’t blame you.
 This blog will walk you through everything you need to know about sales and marketing alignment from why you need it to best practices for implementation.

 Aligning your sales and marketing team takes time and a lot of patience.
 But done right, you can reap the rewards.
 According to Linkedin, 87% of sales and marketing leaders say collaboration between sales and marketing enables critical business growth.

 So how do you make smarketing a thing?
-(P.S. who made smarketing a buzzword?)
 Well, we’re here to tell you exactly how with our complete guide to sales and marketing alignment.
-Let’s dig in.

-Sales and marketing alignment, also known as smarketing, is the goal of enabling these two teams to work with better communication, transparency and collaboration in order to achieve greater efficiency.
+Sales and marketing alignment, also known as smarketing, is the goal of enabling your sales and marketing teams to work with better communication, transparency and collaboration in order to achieve greater efficiency.

 Historically, sales and marketing teams have worked in a silo and developed independently.
 This means teams sit in different offices, use different technologies and have different goals.

 The aim of sales and marketing alignment is to break down these barriers.
 According to MarketingProfs, sales and marketing alignment can result in 38% higher sales win rates.